 Xiaomi finally decided to put some more effort into the software part of the photo-taking capabilities of their devices.

 Despite the great hardware, the lackluster software made users switch to Google Camera ports modded by third-party developers.
 Things are getting better with MIUI 12, but there’s still a lot of work to do.
+If you want to learn more about Gcam ports for your phone check our article.

 Some Redmi Note 9 Pro users reported issues with the slow-motion videos which are not saving after being recorded.

 We advise you to update your device and, like with most of the issues we placed on the list, send the feedback to Xiaomi informing them about the issue.
-You can also clear data and cache from the Settings > Apps > Manage apps > Camera.
+You can also clear data and cache from Settings > Apps > Manage apps > Camera.

 5. Wi-Fi disconnecting with the screen off